ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-manual-tuning.rst

 Adjust the tuning knob until the :ref:`ATC_RAT_RLL_P<ATC_RAT_RLL_P__AC_AttitudeControl_Heli>` and :ref:`ATC_RAT_PIT_P<ATC_RAT_PIT_P__AC_AttitudeControl_Heli>`  gains are
 0.05.
 Lift into a hover and roll aggressively from side to side.
 If it doesn't shake, increase the gain by 0.01 and try it again.
-At the value where you get the rapid shaking, cut that value in half and enter it as the final tuning value for :ref:`ATC_RAT_RLL_P<ATC_RAT_RLL_P__AC_AttitudeControl_Heli>` and :ref:`ATC_RAT_PIT_P<ATC_RAT_PIT_P__AC_AttitudeControl_Heli>`.
+At the value where you get rapid shaking, cut that value in half and enter it as the final tuning value for :ref:`ATC_RAT_RLL_P<ATC_RAT_RLL_P__AC_AttitudeControl_Heli>` and :ref:`ATC_RAT_PIT_P<ATC_RAT_PIT_P__AC_AttitudeControl_Heli>`.
 Test hover the heli and make some rapid stick movements in both pitch and roll to make sure it's stable.